CharlesTaylor7/citadels/README.md

 - https://github.com/mitsuhiko/minijinja
 - https://docs.rs/template-fragments/latest/template_fragments/

+My progress so far is that I built a prototype lobby.
+I built a websocket server in Haskell.
+I'm concerned about development velocity and production performance.

+- Slow dev velocity because the combination of steel overseer + GHC + warp/wai is slow to reload my changes
+- Slow dev velocity because haskell prevents use of fine grained natural mutablity.
+    - Immutable persistent data is really a bad fit for this app.
+Its not like saves me from side effects, it just makes the side effects a lot more expensive in space and time complecity.
+- No template fragments.
+- I'm a prototype the lobby in rust now and see how that does.

+It's important to not be demoralized and stay positive on a project.

 ### Twain

 I like wai, and Warp, but I dislike Twain.
 It's simpler than Spock and Scotty, but it has a lot of pitfals that break my intuition on how request routing should work.